FrederikNorlyk/accounting-python-api/README.md

 In an attempt to learn Python and React I started working on this application.
 The API is the Python side of that attempt.
 Check out my other repository [accounting-react-frontend](https://github.com/FrederikNorlyk/accounting-react-frontend) which covers the React part.

 ### Try it out!
+The project is hosted [here on Render](https://accounting-api-42y3.onrender.com).
+Beware that it is running on their free tier which is quite slow.
+The first time you visit the address, Render will spin up the server, so please be patient.
+When creating a new user some random demo data is generated.

+### Run it yourself ###
 In a terminal, navigate to the root directory and run the following commands
 ```
 poetry install